 When retailers find a product they’re excited about, they’re on it like a badger on jam.

 It might be Christmas day.
-Or the middle of their kid’s christening.
-They might be lying on the bathroom floor, stricken with a horrendous vomiting bug and praying for death.
+Or the middle of their kid’s acting debut as a beetroot in a school play about salads.
+They might be lying on the bathroom floor, stricken with a horrendous vomiting bug.

-It doesn’t matter a jot.
+It doesn’t matter.
 If your lovely thing gives them that “YES!” feeling, they’ll get back to you.